kwong0419/youtube-to-spotify/README.md

 ### `About`

-This Chrome extension let's users add music from youtube to the a user's spotify play list.

 Thanks for checking our Music Extentsion.
 This Chrome extention lets users add music from YouTube to their Spotify playlist.
 It can only be launched when on a YouTube page.
 When launch the Chrome extention will look for a matching songs and diplay to the user.